 How should I prepare for a prostate MRI?

 When you schedule your appointment, Epworth Medical Imaging staff will advise what is required in preparation for your prostate MRI.
 They will explain that as the prostate gland is located immediately adjacent to the bowel, a small enema will be used on the day to ensure optimal diagnostic quality.

-Our wide-bore machines are designed to maximise patient comfort, but if you suffer from claustrophobia or think you will find it difficult to remain still in an enclosed space, please inform our staff when you schedule your appointment (you may require sedation).
+Our wide-bore machines are designed to maximise patient comfort, but if you suffer from claustrophobia or think you will find it challenging to remain still in an enclosed space, please inform our staff when you schedule your appointment as you may require sedation.